CarlGao4/Demucs-Gui/usage.md

 Demucs GUI will use FFMpeg to read files if the default backend Soundfile (which uses libsndfile) fails, which enables separating a video (its audio stream, actually).
 When reading with FFMpeg, Demucs GUI will call `ffmpeg -v level+warning -i "{file}" -map a:0 -ar {samplerate} -c:a pcm_f32le -f wav -` and decode the stdout.
 So only the first stream of the file will be separated.
 If the file contains no audio stream, separation will fail. *\*New in 1.0*

 Demucs GUI will calls FFMpeg according to PATH environment variable.
 Before detecting FFMpeg, `./ffmpeg` will be added to PATH.
-You can control where to append it (before or after the original PATH) in the config file. *\*New in 1.0*
+You can control where to insert it (before or after the original PATH) in the config file. *\*New in 1.0*

 ## About the config file